PhillipSz/elementary-dropbox-mods/README.md

 The easiest way to download it is by clicking the 'Download ZIP' button there.

-Alternatively, you can clone the latest version its git repository:
+Alternatively, you can clone the latest version from the git repository:

     git clone https://github.com/nathandyer/elementary-dropbox-mods